 Offers of Employment

 The hiring proposal must be satisfactorily completed and approved by Human Resources before a hiring decision or commitment can be approved.
-Commitments are subject to review and final approval by the Office of State Personnel.
+Commitments are subject to review and final approval by the Office of State Human Resources.

 Job offers should be confirmed in writing and include information regarding classification title and grade, rate of pay, limits on the duration of appointment (if any), work hours, type of appointment (probationary/permanent), any unusual work conditions, and a reminder that offers are contingent upon the successful completion of a background check.